Alberta Article ()

 1. Official Name Province of Nova Scotia (Nova Scotia) 2.
 Capital Halifax 3.
 Party in Power (January 2026) Progressive Conservative Party of Nova ScotiaLeader: Tim Houston (Premier since August 2021) 4.
 Opposition Parties Nova Scotia Liberal Party – Leader: Zach ChurchillNova Scotia New Democratic Party (NDP) – Leader: Claudia Chender 5.
 Lieutenant Governor Arthur J….

-• Ontario Article ()
+• Northwest Territories Article ()

 Leave a Reply